khurrumsaleem/pynuctran/README.md

 ### The ```Nuclide``` class
 ##### ```Nuclide.Nuclide(NIsotope: Isotope, CreationStep: int)```
-A class constructor that creates a nuclide of species ```NIsotope```. ```CreationStep``` is an integer specifying the time step it is being created. ```CreationStep``` enables the computation of the average isotope life time in the simulation.
+A class constructor that creates a nuclide of species ```NIsotope```. ```CreationStep``` is an integer specifying the time step where it is created. ```CreationStep``` enables the computation of the average isotope lifetime in the simulation.
 ##### ```Nuclide.NId: int```
-Gets the integer identification number.
+Gets the identification number.
 This number is automatically generated during nuclide's creation.
 ##### ```Nuclide.Isotope: Isotope```
 Gets or sets the isotope species of the nuclide.
 ##### ```Nuclide.CreationStep: int```